A note on overrelaxation in the Sinkhorn algorithm: Introduction and statement of result

 In the standard Sinkhorn algorithm an approximating sequence $(u_\ell,v_\ell)$ starting from an initial vector $v_0 \in \reell_+^n$ is constructed via the update rule

-where $\frac{x}{y}$ denotes the component wise division of vectors of equal dimension.
-It is a classic result by Sinkhorn~\cite{Sinkhorn1967} that for any initial point $v_0 \in \reell^n_+$ the algorithm converges to a solution $(u^*,v^*)$ of~\eqref{eq: problem P}.
-Moreover, the solution is unique modulo rescaling $(t u^*, t^{-1} v^* )$, $t >0$.
-The rate of convergence, e.g. of suitably normalized iterates $u_\ell / \| u_\ell \|$ and $v_\ell / \| v_\ell \|$, or using other distance measures, is at least $O(\Lip(K)^2)$, where $\Lip(K) < 1$ is the Birkhoff contraction ratio defined in~\eqref{def_lambda} below~\cite{FranklinLorenz89}.
+where $\frac{x}{y}$ denotes the componentwise division of vectors of equal dimension.
+It is a classic result by Sinkhorn~\cite{Sinkhorn1967} that for any initial point $v_0 \in \reell^n_+$ the algorithm converges to a solution $(u^*,v^*)$ of~\eqref{eq: problem P}, which is unique modulo rescaling $(t u^*, t^{-1} v^* )$, $t >0$.
+Moreover, the convergence, e.g. of suitably normalized iterates $u_\ell / \| u_\ell \|$ and $v_\ell / \| v_\ell \|$, or using other equivalent distance measures like the Hilbert metric, is R-linear with an asymptotic rate at least $\Lip(K)^2$, where $\Lip(K) < 1$ is the Birkhoff contraction ratio defined in~\eqref{def_lambda} further below~\cite{FranklinLorenz89}.
 See also~\cite{peyre_cuturi2018} for an overview.

 In this note we discuss a modified version of the Sinkhorn algorithm employing relaxation, which was recently proposed in~\cite{thibault17} and~\cite{Peyreetal2019}.
 It uses the update rule